Shorku/confgen/README.md

   --orca_thresh_keep ORCA_THRESH_KEEP
                         energy window to keep conformers within, kJ/mol --orca_path ORCA_PATH
-                        ORCA location, can also be taken from env --conf_path CONF_PATH
+                        ORCA location, it can also be taken from env --conf_path CONF_PATH
-                        CONFORMERS location, can also be taken from env
+                        CONFORMERS location, it can also be taken from env
 ```

 ## TODO